FRIENDSHIP FORCE OF MANITOBA

 -

-as ‘ambassador’ the only expectation of you is that you offer to treat your hosts to a restaurant dinner and present them with a small gift, usually something that reflects your city/country
+you present them with a small gift, usually something that reflects your city/country

 What are the travel costs?